ellefeg/assembly2orf/README.md

 Run the following command with these parameters:
 * `sample_input` - a tab-delimited file where col 1 = sampleID and col 2 = /path/to/transcriptome.fa (nucleotides)
-* `path/to/output/dir` - full filepath to an output directory (which must already exist)
+* `path/to/output/dir` - full filepath to an output directory (which must already exist; relative paths like ./ don't work)
 * `reference.dmnd` - a Diamond blast database made from `reference.fa`
 * `reference.fa` - reference file of amino acid sequences (e.g. all sequences on Ensembl Metazoa)
 * `email`